 June 13th, 1944: At approximately 0430, the first V-1 flying bomb struck London.
 The “buzz bomb” detonated on a railway bridge crossing over Grove Street, between Devonshire Street and Osborne Road in Bethnal Green.
 Six persons were killed by the explosion of the previously unknown "Buzz Bomb", with twenty-six others were injured.
 Twelve homes were demolished and at least fifty others badly damaged.

 Pictured here....an RAF Spitifre pilot as he attempts to intercept an inbound Buzz Bomb.
 The pilot carefully maneuvers his wing underneath the flying bomb to tumble its gyros, sending the V-1 into uncontrolled flight.

-The average speed of V-1s was 350 mph and their average altitude was 3,000 ft to 4,000 ft.
+The average speed of V-1s at cruise was 350 mph at an average altitude of 3,000 ft to 4,000 ft.

 Fighter aircraft required excellent low altitude performance to even have a chance at intercepting them, and enough firepower to ensure they were destroyed in the air rather than crashing to earth and detonating.
 Most aircraft were too slow to catch a V-1, unless they had a height advantage.
 RAF pilots quickly discovered that starting they're run on the flying bomb from a higher altitude allowed them to gain speed by diving on their target as they commenced their attack.